merivale/victor/docs/displacers.md

 ```haskell
 "She is happy to see him."
 "She is hoping to see him."
 "She is going to see him."
 "It is going to rain."
 "It is about to rain."
 "It is likely to rain."
 "It seems likely to rain."
 "He seems to be upset."
 "Victor tends to tease Grannie."
 "Victor likes to tease Grannie."
 "Grannie wants to eat out."
 ...
 ```

 The first thing to note here is that the `"to"` in these sentences is not used in the sense of `"in order to"`.
 We can also say things like, `"He went out to go to the shops"`, but the message here is that he went out *in order to* go to the shops.
 Sentences like these, I suggest, must be the result of an altogether different elaboration, which I do not yet have in my model.
 That elaboration, whatever it is, introduces the *second* of the two verb phrases, elaborating the simpler message that he went out.
 The primary `DISPLACED` elaboration, in contrast, and the `PREORDAINED` and `REGULAR` elaborations when they too have a primary displacer, introduce the *first* of the two verb phrases: `"He seems to be upset"` encodes an elaboration of the plain message encoded as `"He is upset"`.

 The next thing to note is that not every pivot can act as a primary displacer in this way. `"It is red to rain"` is not a sentence of English, for example.
 And while `"He sings to laugh"` has an interpretation, the interpretation is that he sings *in order to* laugh; the `Do "sing"` pivot cannot be used as a primary displacer.
-In fact the vast majority of pivots cannot be used as primary displacers, and it would be far simpler to list the ones that can than the ones that can’t.
+In fact the vast majority of pivots cannot be used as primary displacers, and it would be far simpler to list the ones that can than the ones that can't.
 However, since more research is necessary before I can venture anything like a complete list, I have for the time being simply allowed *any* pivot to act in this role.
 Consequently it is possible, in my system, to generate nonsense strings like `"It is red to rain"`.
 This is a hole that will have to be plugged at a later date.

 The English codebreaker faces a number of intriguing puzzles, among them how to account for the two strikingly different uses of the `"be going to"` construction, as illustrated in the following pair of sentences:

 ```haskell
 "She is going to France."
 "She is going to leave."
 ```